Table of contents

 Once this part is done, it’s way easier to state which phrases are the most interesting from the sentiment analysis standpoint.

-It’s vital to point out the tool puts emphasis on a
+It’s vital to point out the tool puts emphasis on a variety of other factors, such as lemmatization, prior polarity, etc.

-OpenText Sentiment Analysis Tool is a part of a broader OpenText Content Analytics solution.
+OpenText Sentiment Analysis Tool is a part of a broader OpenText Content Analytics platform.
 It is a specialized classification that you can use to identify and evaluate subjective patterns and expressions of sentiment within textual content.

 The analysis takes place on three different levels: topic, sentence, and document.
 It’s programmed in a way so that it can recognize if the portions of text are factual or subjective.
 Speaking of the latter, it’s also meant to evaluate whether the opinion expressed within particular pieces of content are positive, negative, mixed, or neutral.

 ParrallelDots is an applied AI research group and the sentiment analysis tool is just one of their services.
-Actually, their offering can be distinguished into Products, APIs and Plugins, which is where their sentiment analysis tool falls into.
+Actually, their offering can be distinguished into Products, APIs, and Plugins, which is where their sentiment analysis tool falls into.

-Their sentiment analysis API uses Long Short Term Memory (LSTM) algorithms to classify a text blob’s sentiment into positive and negative.
+Their sentiment analysis API uses Long Short Term Memory (LSTM) algorithms to classify a text blob’s sentiment into positive or negative.
 LSTMs model sentences as a chain of forget-remember decisions based on context.
 It is trained on social media data and news data differently for handling casual and formal language.

 This sentiment analysis tool works in 14 different languages.
-You can sign up for a free account and use a free forever plan which you can use to test their APIs, build MVPs or finish your personal projects.
+You can sign up for a free account and use a free forever plan which you can use to test their APIs, build MVPs, or finish your personal projects.

 In case you need some more firepower, you can choose one of the 5 available plans priced $79-$499 as well as a custom plan.